ceteri/spark-exercises/exsto/ETL.md

 ### Question: Who are the top K senders?

-A highly active open source developer community such as Apache Spark will have several thousand people engaged.
+[Apache Spark](http://spark.apache.org/) is one of the most active open source developer communities on Apache, so it will tend to have several thousand people engaged.
 Let's identify the most active ones.
 Then we can show a leaderboard and track changes in it over time.